Ontology Object Properties are Data Model Associative Entities – not Relationships

 FIBO applies In ONLY graph

-The Legal System has no relationship to the “applies In” associative entity.
-Instead, a particular subtype associative entity establishes the connection to Jurisdiction.
+The Legal System has no relationship to the applies In associative entity.
+Instead, a particular subtype of an associative entity establishes the connection to Jurisdiction.

 Correct FIB-DM - applies In ONLY